 On April 10, 2004, the Taiwan Fair Trade Commission (TFTC) notified Applied's subsidiary AKT, Inc. (AKT) in Taiwan that, pursuant to a complaint filed by Jusung, the TFTC had begun an investigation into whether AKT violated the Taiwan Fair Trade Act.
-The investigation focuses on whether AKT violated the Taiwan Guidelines for the Review of Cases Involving Enterprises Issuing Warning Letters for Infringement on Copyright, Trademark and Patent Rights by allegedly notifying customers about AKT's patent rights and the infringement of those rights by Jusung.
-On June 15, 2004, the TFTC notified Applied that Applied also was the subject of the investigation.
-Both Applied and AKT have responded to the TFTC's inquiries.
-Although Applied believes there has been no violation, neither the extent nor the outcome of the investigation can be determined at this time.
-Applied believes that the outcome will not have a material adverse effect on its consolidated financial condition or results of operations.
+The investigation focused on whether AKT violated the Taiwan Guidelines for the Review of Cases Involving Enterprises Issuing Warning Letters for Infringement on Copyright, Trademark and Patent Rights by allegedly notifying certain customers about AKT's patent rights and the infringement of those rights by Jusung.
+On June 15, 2004, the TFTC notified Applied that Applied also was a subject of the investigation.
+Both Applied and AKT responded to the TFTC's inquiries.
+By letter dated April 15, 2005, the TFTC notified Applied and AKT that there was insufficient evidence to support a claim against either company.
+Jusung has appealed the TFTC's decision.